Lt-razakhan/Plutter-Server/README.md

 # Pluter-Server
-We are useing apis for backend of oour application using node.js We are creating Authentication API to authenticate our user we are using mongoDB.
+The code in this repositry is used for backend of plutter application